skohub-io/skohub-blog/content/blog/2024-03-20-skohub-pages/index.md

 **5. Start committing**

-Add a commit to the main branch and your vocabulary will be automatically published (sometimes it takes a little to see the changes, remember to do some hard refreshing).
+Now you can add a commit to the main branch adjusting the example vocabularies or adding a new turtle file.
+The changes will automatically be published to your GitHub pages website that is now linked at the top-right of your GitHub repo (sometimes it takes a little to see the changes, remember to do some hard refreshing).

 **6. Set your GitHub Pages URL as namespace (optional)**